 Location: St George, Grenada

-Once breakfast was finished, it was time for everyone to show their appreciation to Ocean Star for bringing us safely to our destination, and a day earlier than scheduled.
-For Boat Appreciation, everyone split into 2 teams, one headed below to clean the salon, galley and heads whilst the other scrubbed the hull and deck.
-The whole crew worked really hard to scrub our home on the water, cleaning their own bunks, sweeping scrubbing and rinsing the deck, floating in a dinghy whilst sponge cleaning the hull and polishing every inch of the galley.
-With all this going on, Steve organised groups of us to be taken into port to check in with the health authority and customs.
+Once breakfast was finished, it was time for everyone to show their appreciation to Ocean Star for bringing us safely to our destination and a day earlier than scheduled.
+For Boat Appreciation, everyone split into 2 teams, one headed below to clean the salon, galley, and heads whilst the other scrubbed the hull and deck.
+The whole crew worked really hard to scrub our home on the water, cleaning their own bunks, sweeping, scrubbing, and rinsing the deck, floating in a dinghy whilst sponge cleaning the hull and polishing every inch of the galley.
+With all this going on, Steve organized groups of us to be taken into port to check in with the health authority and customs.

 Picture 1: Mike eating watermelon

 Picture 2 and 3: Zac, Margeaux, and Riley scrubbing the hull with Ben helping to move the dinghy around Ocean Star

 Picture 4: Jodie and Isa cleaning the salon

 Picture 5: Pearse doing… something when I asked him to look like he was cleaning something